This might be a bit unconventional, but Les and I actually picked out my engagement ring together, well before we got engaged.

 We first went to Long's Jewelers, and I immediately asked to try a round-cut diamond.
 After putting it on, I knew right then and there that that wasn't what I wanted!!
 How funny is that?
 I had pinned so many pictures of what I thought would be my perfect ring, and it turns out it just doesn't look right on my finger shape.
 I was stunned, but SO glad that I figured that out!
 We tried on a few more rings at Long's, and got an idea for what I liked.
 But really what my heart was set on was our appointment at Tiffany's.

 I wouldn't consider myself materialistic by definition of the word.
-I do LOVE fashion and specific designers, but I also shop at Old Navy, and I would give up everything I own in 0.5 seconds flat if I was faced with choosing material items over someone I love.
+I do LOVE fashion, specific designers, and a little bit of luxury at times... but I also shop at Old Navy, and I would give up everything I own in 0.5 seconds flat if I was faced with choosing material items over someone I love.
 (I'm envisioning someone holding up Nestlie and demanding I fork over my purses...
-Bye Tory.
-Bye Kate.)
+Bye Louis.
+Bye Tory.)
 That said, I'd be lying if I said I didn't love the idea of the little blue box.

 Les felt the same way (you can ask him, I swear) and we had the best experience working with a sales professional at Tiffany’s to pick my ring (Les also really enjoyed working with her thereafter, and we had the same great experience with her when we resized my ring after the proposal).
 She really educated us on how their diamonds are sourced, chosen, and polished into their signature settings (they let the diamond tell them what shape it was meant to be!) and about the benefits of investing in a Tiffany ring.